|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Rompope, a Mexican holiday cocktail similar to eggnog, borrowed its basic recipe from Spanish egg punch, called ponche de huevo.
 First concocted by nuns in the 17th century in a Puebla convent, a taste for rompope spread throughout Mexico after the nuns perfected the recipe and began selling the sweet and fragrant drink.
 As the story goes, one of the sisters took the original recipe, which had a secret ingredient, to the grave with her.
-But if there's something missing today, the Mexicans don't seem to notice.
 Consumption of the creamy drink spikes around Christmas and New Year's, but it's also a fitting drink for a birthday toast or along with dessert.
-Rompope can be served chilled, over ice or warm, depending on the season and your taste preference.
+Rompope can be served chilled, over ice, or warm, depending on the season and your taste preference.
 You can increase or decrease the amount of rum too.

 Process the almonds into a paste in a food processor.